WDymw/Ryersons-BSE-Portfolio/index.md

 # Bill of Materials
-Don't forget to place the link of where to buy each component inside the quotation marks in the corresponding row after href =.
-Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize this to your project needs.
 | **Part** | **Note** | **Price** | **Link** |
 |:--:|:--:|:--:|:--:|
 | Arduino Board R3 | Provides a space and power converter for many inputs and outputs | $24.5 | [Link](https://www.amazon.com/Arduino-A000066-ARDUINO-UNO-R3/dp/B008GRTSV6/) |